Dog Day Afternoon Opens on Broadway March 30 | Playbill

 Broadway News

-Dog Day Afternoon Begins on Broadway March 10
+Dog Day Afternoon Opens on Broadway March 30

 Jon Bernthal and Ebon Moss-Bachrach lead the screen-to-stage play from Pulitzer winner Stephen Adly Guirgis.

-Previews begin March 10 at the August Wilson Theatre for Dog Day Afternoon, Pulitzer winner Stephen Adly Guirgis' stage adaptation of the 1975 film.
-Opening night will be March 30, and the run continues through June 28.
+March 30 is opening night for Dog Day Afternoon on Broadway at the August Wilson Theatre.
+Pulitzer winner Stephen Adly Guirgis (Between Riverside and Crazy) has penned the stage adaptation of the 1975 film, which is currently set to continue through June 28.
 Two-time Olivier winner Rupert Goold is at the helm.

 Starring are Jon Bernthal (The Bear) as Sonny Amato, Ebon Moss-Bachrach (The Fantastic Four) as Sal DeSilva, John Ortiz (Jesus Hopped the "A" Train) as Detective Ferrara, Jessica Hecht (Eureka Day) as Colleen, Spencer Garrett (Once Upon a Time in Hollywood) as Sheldon, Michael Kostroff as Butterman, Elizabeth Canavan as Roxxanna/Sonny's Mom/Gloria, Esteban Andres Cruz as Leon, Danny Johnson as Mr. Eddy, Paola Lázaro as Guadalupe, Wilemina Olivia-Garcia as Lorna, Christopher Sears as Ray Ray, Michael Shayan as Young Nesbit, Jeff Still as Widower Dave, and Andrea Syglowski as Alison.
 Understudies Brian D. Coats, Alex J. Gould, Dom Martello, Michael Puzzo, and Carmen Zilles round out the company.
 Casting is by The Telsey Office's Karyn Casl.